New Students to Lakeland's Traditional Program:

 - FAFSA on the Web Worksheet is available as a pre-application worksheet to assist you and a parent in collecting information for questions asked on the online FAFSA.
 Click here for a link to the worksheet.

 - You will be asked to include your federal income tax data (if applicable).Be sure you and your parent(s) sign your FAFSA.
+Tip: use this chart to determine which parent to include on your FAFSA.

 - It is recommended that you use the IRS Data Retrieval Tool to directly import your tax data into your FAFSA.
-The IRS data will be available to retrieve in the FAFSA approximately 2 weeks after the taxes were filed electronically or 6-8 weeks after the taxes were filed by paper.

 - Verification: If your file is selected for verification by the Department of Education after submitting the FAFSA, you will be asked to provide additional documentation.
 Copies of Federal Tax Returns are no longer acceptable to satisfy the verification requirements.
 The government requires that parents and students either use the IRS Data Retrieval process as noted above or request a Federal Tax Return Transcript (directly from the IRS, no charge) to fulfill the federal verification requirements.
 More detailed information will be provided if your FAFSA was selected for verification.